jeremycherfas/user/pages/04.reviews/hold-still/review.md

 Sally Mann's thoughts about death and what to do with the dead mirror my own almost perfectly; confirmation bias again.

 > The greatest threat to that stability [of colonial society] was thought to lie in the possible recognition of common interests between poor whites and slaves.
 To prevent such a nightmare alliance from taking shape, the law, the pulpit, and the press joined forces to deepen the perceived differences between the races by convincing white colonists that they were naturally superior; that they, whatever their social rank, were, as [Edmund] Morgan put it, "equal in not being slaves."
-As a cyncially encouraged moral disease, racism has had regrettable staying power and, no matter how we deny it, is still employed as a subtle but potent political and psychological tool. *p 280*
+As a cynically encouraged moral disease, racism has had regrettable staying power and, no matter how we deny it, is still employed as a subtle but potent political and psychological tool. *p 280*

 Nothing to add; plenty to learn.